Rikenunes8/Rikenunes8/README.md

 🎓 Taking a Master's Degree in Informatics and Computing Engineering @ FEUP

 🖥 I'm currently working on:
-- a Flutter mobile application, a touristic wallet.
-- an IoT system where a user can manage their smart devices (includes a React Native mobile application and an API in Flask).
+- a Flutter mobile application with Firebase and payments integration
-- a multi-platform application in React for front-end and NodeJs for back-end.
-Consists on passport of competencies.
+- a metamodel for DevOps CI/CD pipelines
+- a company as Full Stack Developer!

 🌱 I’m currently learning:
-- React Native
-- Flutter
+- Django
-- React
+- Vue.js
+- EMF (Eclipse Modeling Framework)
+- Testing techniques and tools

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/hrn2001/)